 Aims

 The JIC and BCH see opportunities for working abroad as of great benefit volunteers and the patients they will serve while on placement.
 The applicant will bring added value to their post due to competencies already gained from working as a family physician.
 The aim of the posts is to enable First5 GPs to extend their training, enhance their knowledge and skills in areas that are difficult to achieve within the present training programme and develop experience in international health development.
 For example training and mentoring skills will be developed as candidates will be working at a senior level managing outpatient cases clinical officers find difficult.
-In addition skills in leadership, management and research will be strengthened through developing clinical guidelines managing the Confidential Enquiry plus family planning and alcohol services.
+In addition skills in leadership, management and research will be strengthened through developing clinical guidelines supporting managing the Confidential Enquiry plus family planning and alcohol services.
 It is hoped that the opportunities provided by these posts will equip candidates to become future leaders within the profession.

 Purpose of the Job

 The candidate will work as a family physician responsible for care of patients on adult inpatient and paediatric wards and in Outpatients Department.
-However clinical work will comprise around half of the commitment.
-The other half of the candidate's time will be spent on teaching, mentoring, audits, research and other projects aimed at quality improvement and achieving long-term sustainability.
+However clinical work will comprise around 60% of the commitment.
+The other 40% of the candidate's time will be spent on teaching, mentoring, audits, research and other projects aimed at quality improvement and achieving long-term sustainability.
 The candidate should be adaptable to the needs of the hospital.
 However, from volunteers' past experience the anticipated duties are outlined as follows:

 Main Responsibilities